-Mixed Finance Modernization or Development and Conversion of Public Housing to Project-Based Assistance under RAD.
+Mixed Finance Modernization or Development and Conversion of Public Housing under RAD or some other program

 1a.
 Development Name: Harris Court, Public Housing Development

 1c.
 Description of development: Harris Court consists of 26 town houses, 3 & 4-plex units for rent.
 This development was built in 1973.
 The unit size bedroom distribution is 17 one-bedroom units and 9 two-bedroom units.